-Clinics and services related to the Wolfson Neurodisability Service
+Clinics and services related to Great Ormond Street Hospital Neurodisability Service

-The Wolfson Neurodisability Service runs a number of services and clinics.
+The Great Ormond Street Hospital Neurodisability Service runs a number of services and clinics.
 Your doctor will explain to you which clinic your child will attend.
-These include:

 - Osteogenesis Imperfecta Service - includes an outreach service.